deniskyashif/ssfst/README.md

 ## Example: Key-Value Store

-Due to its minimality, the subsequential transducer can also be used to efficiently store key-value pairs.
+The subsequential transducer can also be used to efficiently store key-value pairs.

 ```js
 const val = transducer.process('Sofia'); // => Bulgaria